openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 ## Summary

+This design is aimed at providing a design for upgrading the data plane components via `kubectl` and also allow administrators to automate the upgrade process with higher level operators.

+This proposed design will be rolled out in phases while maintaining backward compatibility with the upgrade process defined in prior releases starting with OpenEBS 1.1.
+At a high level the design is implemented in the following phases:
-This proposal charts out the design details to perform pool and volume upgrades via a Kubernetes Job.
+- Phase 1: Ability to perform storage pool and volume upgrades using a Kubernetes Job
+- Phase 2: Allow for saving the history of upgrades on a given pool or volume on a Kubernetes custom resource called `UpgradeTask` and manage the cleanup of Upgrade Jobs and UpgradeTask CRs along with the resource on which they operate.
+- Phase 3: An upgrade operator that automatically triggeres the upgrade of pools and volumes when the control plane is upgraded.
+Ability to set which pools or volumes should be automatically upgraded or not.

 ## Motivation

+OpenEBS is Kubernetes native implementation comprising of a set of Deployments and Custom resources - that can be divided into two broad categories: control plane and data plane.

+The control plane components install custom resources and help with provisioning and managing volumes that are backed by different storage engines (aka data plane).
+The control plane components are what an administrator installs into the cluster and creates storage configuration (or uses default configuration) that includes stroage classes.
+The developers only need to know about the storage classes at their disposal.

+OpenEBS can be installed using several ways like any other Kubernetes application like using a `kubectl apply` or `helm` or via catalogs maintained by Managed Kubernetes services like Rancher, AWS market place, Openshift Operator Hub and so forth.

+Hence upgrading of OpenEBS invovles:
+- Upgrading the OpenEBS Control plane using one of many options in which Kubernetes apps are installed.
+- Upgrading of the Data Plane components or deployments and custom resources that power the storage pools and volumes.

+Up until 1.0, the process of upgrading involved a multi-step process of upgrading the control plane followed by:
+- upgrading the storage pools
-Once the OpenEBS control plane is upgraded, user has to manually upgrade the pools and volumes one at a time using the upgrade scripts.
+- upgrading the persistent volumes one at a time.

+The upgrade itself involved downloading scripts out of band, customizing them and executing them.

 While this may work for smaller clusters and when upgrades are infrequent, the dependency on a manual intervention for upgrades becomes a bottleneck on Ops team when running thousands of clusters across different geographic locations.